New International Commentary on the New Testament: Volumes

-Physical Parameters
+Physical parameters

 The original hardcover editions published during the 1950s through c.
 1991 were characterized by a distinctive dark blue cloth binding with a scarlet field and gold lettering on the spine, and the individual volumes were approximately 5.675 in in width, 8.75 in in height, and of variable thickness.
 Beginning in the early-to-mid 1990s, the hardback editions (including revised and/or second editions) have been characterized by a light-tan cloth binding with crimson lettering on the spine, and the individual volumes are approximately 6.25 in in width, 9.5 in in height, and of variable thickness.

 Reception

 Christianity Today magazine included this commentary in a list of the more significant publications and achievements of Evangelicalism in the latter half of the 20th century.

-When evangelical scholars and pastor-theologians list their most recommended commentaries on each book of the Bible, the NIC volumes nearly always occur within the top five and are often the number one recommendation.
+Andrew Naselli notes that when evangelical scholars and pastor-theologians list their most recommended commentaries on each book of the Bible, the NIC volumes are often the number one recommendation.